Zone2 approved HMI

 Example: 4-pole motor running at 50 Hz

-n = 2 x 50 x 60 = 1500 rpm
+n = 2 x 50 x 60 =

 4

-This speed is the synchronous speed and a squirrel-cage or a slip-ring motor can never reach it.
-At unloaded condition the speed will be very close to synchronous speed and will then drop when the motor is loaded.
+speed is the synchronous speed and a squirrel-cage or a slip-ring motor can

-The difference between the synchronous and asynchronous speed also named rated speed is ”the slip” and it is possible to calculate this by using the following formula:
+synchronous and asynchronous speed also named rated speed is ”the slip” and it

 s = n1 - n